On the Power of Gradual Network Alignment Using Dual-Perception Similarities: Experimental Evaluation

 \item The Douban dataset is relatively challenging since it exhibits not only quite different scales between two networks $G_s$ and $G_t$ but also the inconsistent network topological structure between $G_s$ and $G_t$ \cite{du2019joint,zhang2016final}.
 In the dataset, FINAL and GAlign, corresponding to the second and third best performers, respectively, perform satisfactorily by taking advantage of node attribute information; however, other NA methods such as CENALP, PALE, and DeepLink that depend heavily on the topological structure do not perform well.

-\item For the non-attributed networks such as Fb-Tw and Facebook (and its noisy version), \textsf{Grad-Align} is far superior to state-of-the-art methods.
+\item For the non-attributed networks such as Fb-Tw, Facebook (and its noisy version), and Foursquare (and its noisy version), \textsf{Grad-Align} is far superior to state-of-the-art methods.
 In such datasets, GAlign built upon the GCN model performs the worst.
-This implies that designing a NA method based solely on GNN models would not guarantee satisfactory performance. \item Let us discuss the performance regarding three synthetic datasets.
-As addressed before, GAlign is quite inferior to other methods in Facebook (not having node attributes), but becomes the second-best performer in Econ and DBLP (having node attributes).
-In contrast, CENALP and PALE reveal convincing results in Facebook but weakly perform in Econ and DBLP.
+This implies that designing a NA method based solely on GNN models would not guarantee satisfactory performance. \item Let us discuss the performance regarding four synthetic datasets.
+As addressed before, GAlign is quite inferior to other methods on Facebook (not having node attributes), but becomes the second-best performer on Econ and DBLP (having node attributes).
+In contrast, CENALP and PALE reveal convincing results on Facebook but weakly perform on Econ and DBLP.
 This implies that state-of-the-art methods are highly dependent on either the topological consistency or the attribute consistency.
 However, our method is shown to be robust to both structural and attribute noises by virtue of the dual-perception similarity measures. \end{itemize}